 Why not join the Crouch End and District U3A Facebook Group?.
 This very active Group currently has over 200 members and provides a discussion forum on all matters to do with CEDU3A.
-A great way to keep in touch.
+A great way to keep in touch, although an Facebook account is required.

 Groups may like to think about setting up an invitation only Facebook Group.
 There are a number of YouTube videos to explain how to set one up.
 All participants must have Facebook accounts.